White-winged fairywren: Courtship and breeding

-Fairywrens exhibit one of the highest incidences of extra-pair mating, and many broods are brought up a by male who is not the natural father.
+Fairywrens exhibit one of the highest incidences of extra-pair mating, and many broods are brought up by a male who is not the natural father.
 However, courtship methods among white-winged fairywrens remain unclear.
 Blue-plumaged males have been seen outside of their territory and in some cases, carrying pink or purple petals, which among other species advertise the male to neighboring females.
 In contrast, black-plumaged males on Barrow and Dirk Hartog islands often carry blue petals.
 While petal-carrying outside of clan territories strongly suggests mating with other females is occurring, further genetic analysis is necessary.

 During another courtship display the male bows deeply forward facing the female, reaching the ground with his bill and spreading and flattening his plumage in a near-horizontal plane for up to 20 seconds.
 In this pose, the white plumage forms a striking white band across his darker plumage.

 Breeding females begin to build their nests in the spring and construct domed structures composed of spider webs, fine grasses, thistle-down, and vegetable-down, typically 6 to 14 cm tall and 3 to 9 mm thick.
 Each nest has a small entrance on one side and they are normally placed in thick shrubs close to the ground.
 A clutch of 3–4 eggs is generally laid anywhere from September to January, with incubation lasting around 14 days.
 The white-winged fairywren generally breeds in the spring in the southwest of Western Australia, but is more opportunistic in arid regions of central and northern Australia, with breeding recorded almost any month after a period of rainfall.
 Incubation is by the breeding female alone, while the breeding male (a brown or blue male) and nest helpers aid in feeding the nestlings and removing their fecal sacs.
 The newly hatched nestlings are altricial, gaping immediately for food, and developing downy feather tracts and opening their eyes by the third or fourth day.
 Nestlings remain in the nest for 10–11 days, and fledglings continue to be fed for 3–4 weeks following their departure from the nest.
 Fledglings then either stay on to help raise the next brood or move to a nearby territory.
 It is not unusual for a pair bond to hatch and raise two broods in one breeding season, and helpers tend to lessen the stress on the breeding female rather than increase the overall number of feedings.
 Like other fairywrens, the white-winged fairywren is particularly prone to parasitic nesting by the Horsfield's bronze cuckoo (Chalcites basalis).
 Parasitism by the shining bronze cuckoo (C. lucidus) and black-eared cuckoo (C. osculans) is rarely recorded.